tsurdilo/my-temporal-dockercompose/README.md

 ```

 Note the above is going to send the request to localhost:7233 which will hit NGINX.
-To check specifically frontendsservies directly you can do:
+To check check the two frontend services individually:

 ```
 grpc-health-probe -addr=localhost:7236 -service=temporal.api.workflowservice.v1.WorkflowService